Resource Allocation of Federated Learning for the Metaverse with Mobile Augmented Reality: Solution of The joint optimization problem

 \subsection{Resource Allocation Algorithm}

 Here we give the complete resource allocation algorithm based on BCD in Algorithm 2.

 Algorithm 2 first initializes a feasible solution within the range of power $\bm{p}$ and bandwidth $\bm{B}$, and the sum of the bandwidth of each device cannot exceed $B$.
-Then, solving problem (\ref{equa:subproblem1_dual}) with given $(\bm{p}, \bm{B})$ makes sure we get optimal $\bm{f}$ at this step.
-Subproblem 2 does not include $\bm{f}$ and it is an optimization problem focusing on $\bm{p}$ and $\bm{B}$.
+Then, alternating optimization is applied.
+Solving problem (\ref{equa:subproblem1_dual}) given $(\bm{p}, \bm{B})$ makes sure we get ($\bm{f}$, $\bm{s}$, $T$) at this step.
+Subproblem~2 given ($\bm{f}$, $\bm{s}$, $T$) is an optimization problem focusing on $\bm{p}$ and $\bm{B}$.